 Viruses could be one of these reasons, but the evidence around this is mixed and we just don’t know for sure yet.
 And as the virus that causes the Covid-19 infection is so new, there’s a lot we still need to learn about how it interacts with our immune system and its longer-term effects.

-A small study looking at pancreas cells grown in the lab and pancreas samples taken from people who sadly died from coronavirus found evidence that the virus invades and spreads in pancreas cells.
-The findings also raise the possibility that coronavirus infection might change how insulin-producing beta cells work.
+Small studies looking at pancreas cells grown in the lab and pancreas samples taken from people who sadly died from coronavirus have suggested that the virus can enter and infect insulin-producing beta cells in the pancreas, causing them to die or change how they work.
+This means people can’t produce enough insulin.

-More research, including the PHOSP-COVID study, will help us to fully understand this better.
+Research, including the PHOSP-COVID study, will also help us to fully understand if coronavirus can make existing type 2 diabetes worse in people who already live the condition.
 The UK-wide study is following 10,000 people who were in hospital with coronavirus to monitor the long-term impact of the virus on their health.
 This study will include people with type 2 diabetes and will help us to understand how their condition has been affected.

 Signs and symptoms of diabetes